A cleaner and easier to read replacement for str for nested list-like

 - max_depth

-means only direct children of the root element will be shown.
-Useful for very deep lists.- max_length
+- How far down the tree structure should be printed.
+E.g. - 1means only direct children of the root element will be shown.
+Useful for very deep lists.

 - show_environments